asd58584388/tiktok-watermark-removal/README.md

 - **Improvement 1 - CORS and Authentication**: To make the API more accessible for different clients, I plan to:

-  - **Implement Authentication**: Adding basic **API key authentication** or OAuth to restrict access and ensure that only authorized users can upload and process videos.
   - **Handle CORS Better**: Allow more configurable cross-origin resource sharing (CORS) to ensure that the API can be used seamlessly with a variety of clients (e.g., mobile, web apps) across different domains.

 - **Improvement 2 - Asynchronous Video Processing**: While FastAPI already supports asynchronous tasks, video processing tasks can still be time-consuming, especially with high-resolution videos.
 To address this: